eldoy/mongowave/README.md

 const connection = require('mongowave')

 /* Default options */
-const db = await connection({ url: 'mongodb://localhost:27017', name: 'mongowave' })
+const db = await connection({
+  // URL of database server
+  url: 'mongodb://localhost:27017',

+  // Name of database
+  name: 'mongowave',

+  // Automatically set created_at and updated_at fields on change
+  timestamps: false,

+  // Mark as deleted with deleted_at time instead of actually deleting
+  softdelete: false,

+  // Use 'id' instead of '_id' as default identifier
+  fakeid: false
+})

 /* Insert document */
 // Returns the inserted id: { id: '507f191e810c19729de860ea' }